chantal-e/Startup-Funding-and-Outcome-Analysis/README.md

 - `Startup_Funding_and_Outcome_Analysis.ipynb` – Main analysis notebook

 ## How to Use
+1. Clone the repository
-1. Open the notebook in Jupyter Notebook or Google Colab
+2. Open the notebook in Jupyter Notebook or Google Colab
-2. Run all cells to reproduce the analysis
+3. Run all cells to reproduce the analysis
-3. Review visualisations and insights
+4. Review visualisations and insights

 ## Conclusion